ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 In order to set up the Apache Kafka and Apache Zookeeper dashboards in Grafana, it's possible to interact with the Grafana API directly.

-The first step is about creating a datasource; in this case it is called Prometheus.
+The first step is about creating a datasource; in this case it is called "Prometheus".

 ```shell
 curl -X POST http://admin:admin@$(oc get routes grafana -o jsonpath='{.status.ingress[0].host}{"\n"}')/api/datasources  -H 'Content-Type: application/json;charset=UTF-8' --data-binary '{"name":"Prometheus","isDefault":true ,"type":"prometheus","url":"http://prometheus:9090","access":"proxy","basicAuth":false}'